commercetools/ui-kit/.changeset/slimy-donuts-sort.md

 Update `ViewSwitcher.Button` component to allow using it using no text and just an icon.

-It's `children` prop is now optional.
+Its `children` prop is now optional.
 It also has a new optional property called `label` to be used in this use case to have an accessible label for the button.